 - Coordinate and supervise all ITC grant administration and deployment of grant activities.

-- Communicate with grant contacts to ensure compliance with record keeping and reporting
+- Communicate with grant contacts to ensure compliance with record keeping and reporting requirements.

 - Prepare and oversee grant budget.